Arbelaezch/FHIR-patient-portal/README.md

         │ ────────────────────────────────>│
         │                                  │ 2.
 Generate PKCE pair
         │                                  │    Store verifier in Redis
-        │                                  │    Redirect to Epic auth URL │ <────────────────────────────────│
+        │                                  │    Redirect to SMART auth URL │ <────────────────────────────────│
         │
         │  3.
-User logs in at Epic MyChart
+User selects a patient
-        │     Approves data sharing
+        │     in the SMART launcher
         │
         │  4.
-Epic redirects to /auth/callback?code=...
+Launcher redirects to /auth/callback?code=...
         │ ────────────────────────────────>│
         │                                  │ 5.
 Exchange code + verifier
-        │                                  │    for Epic access token
+        │                                  │    for access token
         │                                  │    Store token in Redis
         │                                  │    Set signed session cookie
         │ <────────────────────────────────│